gdepeute/dae.notes/cust.palantir.md

 - Curious about coverage in other paths of the world
   - Mention Iran and Syria as two examples
 - Recommended they get SaaS trial, and then get demo from Johnny to allow them to best review the available data

+- Chad handed over to Matt Bradley (used to be at OnSolve)